idnantimar/DBCV-revisited/README.md

 </table>
 <!-- SCORE_TABLE:moons END -->

-*Ours and FelSiq match to the displayed precision in every run, at every size, on every dataset — the residual (visible only past the 10th–12th decimal, not shown here) is floating-point/compiler-level noise, not an algorithmic difference.*

-**NA** marks a run that did not finish at that size (timeout, out-of-memory, or crash) — same convention as the ✕ markers in [Time & Memory](#time--memory).

-These tables are generated directly from `summary/<dataset>/score.csv` by `generate_score_tables.py` — never hand-edited.
-To refresh after a new benchmark run, or to add/remove a method or dataset, edit the constants at the top of that script and re-run it; it rewrites only the content between each `SCORE_TABLE` marker pair above, leaving the rest of this file untouched.

 ## Conclusion

+- Our implementation and FelSiq scores match to the displayed precision in every run, at every size, and on every dataset.
+The residual (visible only beyond the 10th–12th decimal place and not shown here) is floating-point/compiler-level noise, not an algorithmic difference.
+However, this does not imply that HDBSCAN is incorrect.
+While the total weight of an MST is constant, different initialization or tie-breaking policies can lead to different edges being selected and, consequently, different DSC and DSPC values.
+The scores simply demonstrate that we have strictly **replicated the reference implementation's workflow** without any deviation. ✅

+- Our implementation consistently outperforms the available alternatives in runtime, achieving a **~20X+ speedup** over the HDBSCAN implementation.
+The other implementations perform even worse. 📈

+- Except for small samples, where implementation-specific fixed costs dominate, our implementation also outperforms the available alternatives in terms of peak memory demand.
+While the HDBSCAN implementation crashes a 32 GB system beyond 50K observations, our implementation completes smoothly at 100K observations with a peak memory demand of around ~10 GB.
+At large scales, our peak **memory usage remains at approximately 10%** of that of the HDBSCAN implementation. 📉

+> **Note:** We never need to materialize a distance matrix combining all clusters for DSPC, and only require the within-cluster condensed distance array for DSC.
+Hence, the peak memory demand grows with the size of the largest cluster, rather than with the total number of observations.
+For example, *(blobs10 data - 10 clusters; 50K samples)* and *(moons or circles data - 2 clusters; 10K samples)* exhibit roughly equal peak memory usage.

 ---

 ## Appendix